 Since taking office, Governor Ivey has helped recruit more than $14 billion in economic development investments, creating over 34,000 new jobs for our economy!
 In fact, Governor Ivey has worked toward sparking Alabama’s economic development and job creation efforts since before she took office.
 During her time as Lt.
 Governor, she played an important role in passing key legislation to attract new industries to Alabama.

 Alabama recently landed its largest economic development investment in the last decade with the announcement of the $1.6 billion Mazda Toyota Manufacturing USA joint assembly plant being constructed in Huntsville.
+Area Development, a national business publication, awarded Alabama the Gold Shovel Award and the “Deal of the Year” Award in 2019 for attracting the massive project, which is expected to create 4,000 new jobs.

 All of the state’s existing global automakers — Mercedes, Honda, Hyundai and Toyota — have launched expansion projects since Governor Ivey took office.